solislemuslab/dna-nn/notebook.md

 - Complete the description of the data in terms of dimensions, missingness, balance of labels
 - How do we treat missingness?
 Do we try to impute?
 - Better to use only variant columns which reduces dimension by half approx, or to convert each codon (3 nucleotides) which reduces dimension by third?
+  - grouping nucleotides into condons seems to significantly reduce the number of features in both data sets

 Next steps:
 - Calculate distance matrix from both datasets (Pseudomonas 122 by 122; Staph 125 by 125).
 Distances are defined as differences in genome sequence